eclipsesource/jsonforms-tooling/README.md

 npm install
 ```
 This will install all dependencies for the `vscode-extension`, the `jsonforms-common-tooling` and the `generator-jsonforms` package.
-It will also run the `lerna bootstrap` and the `lerna postinstall` command.

 To compile the code in all packages, just run
 ```shell